haiilingg/Business-Analytics-KYDP/Data Visualisation/README.md

 -
 All orders with discounts exceeding 20% result in losses.

-Cause:Insufficient profit margin to cover costs.
+Hypothesis: Insufficient profit margin to cover costs.
 Given that Profit = Selling Price - Cost, a loss indicates either an excessively high cost or an insufficient selling price after applying the discount.

 Solution: Consider implementing measures such as capping the maximum discount percentage at 20% or adjusting the selling price upward."